Laser-induced spectral diffusion of T centers in silicon nanophotonic devices

 {}\textbf{Device and T center PLE measurements.} We study the spectral properties of T centers in a one-dimensional photonic crystal cavity shown in Fig.~\ref{fig1}a.
 The thickness of the silicon device layer is 220~nm, and the minimal width of silicon between adjacent holes at the electric field maximum is 172~nm.
 Further details of the device, fabrication, and T center creation are discussed in \cite{Komza.2025.Sipahigil}.

 The spectral properties of T centers (atomic structure shown in Fig.~\ref{fig1}b) are influenced by the structure of the excited states that form a bound exciton series.
 The first two excited states, TX0 and TX1, are split by a small energy gap of around 1.76~meV \cite{Bergeron.2020.Simmons} (Fig.~\ref{fig1}c).
 This small gap enables rapid thermal transitions between TX0 and TX1 and introduces a broadening strongly dependent on the local temperature (Fig.~\ref{fig1}c, process i).
 The T center thermal broadening is a rapid process compared to the lifetime of a T center \cite{Bergeron.2020.Simmons} even with Purcell-enhancement \cite{Lee.2023.Waks,Johnston.2023.Chen,Komza.2025.Sipahigil}, thus contributing to the homogeneous linewidth.
-Ionization and local charge trap reconfiguration are other common sources for spectral diffusion in color centers \cite{Stolpe.2025.Taminiau,Pieplow.2024.Schröder,Ji.2024.Du4xl,Candido.2021.Flatté,Anderson.2019.Awschalom,Delord.2024.Merilesifp}.
+Local charge trap reconfiguration and ionization-induced local charge shift are other common sources for spectral diffusion in color centers \cite{Stolpe.2025.Taminiau,Pieplow.2024.Schröder,Ji.2024.Du4xl,Candido.2021.Flatté,Anderson.2019.Awschalom,Delord.2024.Merilesifp,dolde2014nanoscale}.
 For T centers, the ionization (process ii in Fig.~\ref{fig1}c) and charge trap reconfiguration (process iii and iv in Fig.~\ref{fig1}c) happen at longer timescales than thermal broadening, resulting in further broadening of the linewidth.
 We denote the instantaneous frequency of the ground to TX0 optical transition as $\omega_T(t)$.
 We investigate the frequency fluctuation distribution ($\omega_T(t + \tau)-\omega_T(t )$) at the timescale of $\tau$, and the corresponding linewidth $\gamma(\tau)$.
+Specifically, the spectral diffusion can be modeled as spectral random walk and is known to exhibit linearly increasing linewidth at short times $\gamma(\tau) = \gamma_d \tau$ \cite{zumofen1994spectral,Stolpe.2025.Taminiau}.
+We study the diffusion rate $\gamma_d$ under different conditions in our system.